Quantum cohomology and toric minimal model programs: Abstract

 \section{Abstract}

-Let $Y$ be a compact toric orbifold (smooth proper Deligne-Mumford toric stack) with projective coarse moduli space and $QH(Y)$ its orbifold quantum cohomology.
-We construct a canonical isomorphism from a formal completion of the Batyrev ring from \cite{bat:qcr} to $QH(Y)$ in a formal neighborhood of a canonical bulk deformation.
+We give a quantum version of the Danilov-Jurkiewicz presentation of the cohomology of a compact toric orbifold with projective coarse moduli space.
+More precisely, we construct a canonical isomorphism from a formal version of the Batyrev ring from \cite{bat:qcr} to the quantum orbifold cohomology at a canonical bulk deformation.
 This isomorphism generalizes results of Givental \cite{gi:eq}, Iritani \cite{iritani:conv} and Fukaya-Oh-Ohta-Ono \cite{fooo:tms} for toric manifolds and Coates-Lee-Corti-Tseng \cite{coates:wps} for weighted projective spaces.
-From the point of view of mirror symmetry, the formal Batyrev ring is the the ring of functions on the subset $\Crit_+(W)$ of the critical locus $\Crit(W)$ of the Givental potential $W$ consisting of critical points mapping to the interior of the moment polytope, as in \cite{giv:hom}, \cite{iritani:conv}, \cite{fooo:tms} in the manifold case.

-The proof uses algebro-geometric virtual fundamental classes, a quantum version of Kirwan surjectivity, and an equality of dimensions deduced using a toric minimal model program (tmmp).
-As a corollary, we show that any tmmp for $Y$ with generic symplectic class defines a correspondence between (i) eigenspaces for quantum multiplication by the first Chern class (ii) transitions (flips, contractions or fibration) in the tmmp, and (iii) Hamiltonian non-displaceable Lagrangian tori.
-In particular the valuations of the eigenvalues of quantum multiplication by the first Chern class are the transition times in the tmmp and the existence of infinitely many tmmps can produce open families of Hamiltonian non-displaceable Lagrangians, such as in the examples in Wilson-Woodward \cite{ww:qu}.
+The proof uses a quantum version of Kirwan surjectivity (Theorem \ref{weaktoric2} below) and an equality of dimensions (Theorem \ref{equality} below) deduced using a toric minimal model program (tmmp).
+We show that there is a natural decomposition of the quantum cohomology where summands correspond to singularities in the tmmp, each of which gives rise to a collection of Hamiltonian non-displaceable Lagrangian tori.

 \parskip .1in